 Average car loan down payment

-The average down payment on used vehicles was lower at $3,574 during the same period.
-Still, this figure is 7 percent higher than it was a year ago.
+In the second quarter of 2023, the average down payment on a new vehicle was nearly $7,000, according to Edmunds.
+The average down payment on used vehicles was lower at $4,107 during the same period.
+Still, this figure is 12 percent higher than it was a year ago.

 Given current market conditions, elevated down payments aren’t surprising.
-New and used vehicle prices also hit record highs in the first quarter of 2022.
-Average auto loan amounts were $39,340 and $30,830 for new and used cars, respectively, compared to $35,040 and $23,958 in the fourth quarter of 2021.
+New and used vehicle prices hit record prices early this year, though both are inching downward.
+Average auto loan amounts were $40,184 and $27,167 for new and used cars, respectively, compared to $41,665 and $28,506 in the third quarter of 2022.

 How much should a car down payment be?

 Financial experts recommend a down payment of at least 20 percent when financing a new or used vehicle.
-This amount is a bit steep for many, especially when coupled with the recent spike in new and used car prices.
-For example, a 20 percent down payment on a $35,000 vehicle is $7,000.
+This amount is steep for many, especially with the recent spike in new and used car prices.
+For example, a 20 percent down payment on a $40,000 vehicle is $8,000.

 Still, there are benefits to putting such a large amount down.
 You could boost your approval odds and qualify for more competitive interest rates.
 Plus, your monthly payments will be lower, and you’ll pay less in interest over the life of the loan.

-If you have a hefty amount saved, putting this amount down may not be an issue.
+Putting this amount down may not be an issue if you have a hefty amount saved.
 Otherwise, it’s not worth emptying your savings account to make a down payment.